byjg/docker-easy-haproxy/docs/swarm.md

 Limitations:
  - You cannot mix Docker containers with Swarm containers.
- - This method does not work with containers that use the '--network=host' option."
+ - This method does not work with containers that use the '--network=host' option. (see [limitations](limitations.md))

 e.g.: